Resources

 Sales Training: How to Negotiate Price

 You may already have heard this story - it's popular on sales training courses in Los Angeles and other cities.
 Two sisters have a single orange.
 Like two well-raised sisters, they decide to divide the orange in half.
-One sister takes the orange, peels the fruit, takes the rind and cuts it up for use to flavour a pie crust.
+One sister takes the orange, peels the fruit, takes the rind and cuts it up for use to flavor a pie crust.
 The other sister takes the fruit, eats it, and tosses the rind into the trash.
 These two sisters focused on the "what" and compromised without asking the most primary

 Winning through others' Negotiating Social Styles